cruelkxng/cruelkxng/README.md

 I'm so dumb, I continue to edit this.

 Anyways, hey!
-I'm Venomshank, but you can call me Venom, Fleshy, Angler, or Halt!
+I'm Cruel, but you can call me Venom, Fleshy, Angler, or Halt!

 Please always interact with caution as I may get uncomfortable with something you say if you're not my friend.